ikhanhdoit/cloud_engineer/README.md

 ## 4. External Data

-- Create a DynamoDB table and experiment with loading and retrieving data manually, then do the same via a script on your local machine.
+- Create a RDS MySQL table and experiment with loading and retrieving data manually, then do the same via a script on local machine.
+    - RDS was created with two private subnets in the subnet group.
+Master username and password is created and needed to sign in.
+    - Security group was created to only have port 3306 inbound for traffic for MySQL.
+Public instance's Security Group also updated to allow incoming traffic to IP of RDS.
+    - Sign into RDS with from EC2 instance (web server) with the command 'mysql -h <RDS endpoint> -P 3306 -u <master username> -p' and then type in the password.
+    - Use 'CREATE DATABASE <db name>;', 'CREATE TABLE <table name> (<items included>);', and 'INSERT FROM <table name> VALUE("value from items included>);' to create your database tables.
+        - 'SELECT * FROM <table name>;', 'USE <database>;', and 'DESCRIBE <table name>;' were common commands used in MySQL CLI.
+    - Script was also created for this database (see fortune_script.sql)

 - Refactor your static page into your Fortune-of-the-Day website (Node, PHP, Python, whatever) which reads/updates a list of fortunes in the AWS DynamoDB table.
 (Hint: EC2 Instance Role)